 South Africa is a destination that appeals to a variety of travellers, from backpackers on a budget to honeymooners seeking luxury and everything in between.
 From the extravagant hotels that add glitz and glamour to Cape Town's famous Victoria and Alfred Waterfront to the trendy backpackers' hostels that line the gorgeous 'Garden Route', there are accommodation options throughout the country to suit any trip.
 South Africa is a diverse country and it deserves to be explored so if you're planning a trip, it's well worth visiting several different areas.
-If you only have a short time, pick a city from which to base yourself, hire a car from a rental company such as Budget and save money with a discount code.
 That way you can do a few day trips to get out and see beyond the city.
 Domestic flights are also reasonably priced if you can be flexible with dates and this can allow you to see a lot more in a short time than overland transport would.

 No visit to South Africa would be complete without a safari and with the staggering range of game parks to choose from there is, fortunately, a safari experience for every budget.
 Accommodation at private game parks can be as luxurious as you want it to be and you are really only limited by your wallet.
 At the world famous Kruger National Park in the north east of the country, you can choose between the public sections of the park or the private reserves that comprise the Greater Kruger.
 It is in these private reserves that you will discover the pure luxury and romance associated with the real 'Out of Africa' experience.
 Sabi Sands reserve, one of the world's best places for spotting the elusive leopard, is a popular option and offers some of the most exclusive lodges in the country.